A fundamental dichotomy for definably complete expansions of ordered fields: Introduction

 \section{Introduction}

 Let $\K$ be an expansion of an ordered field $\<K,<,+,\cdot\>$.
 We say $\K$ is \textbf{definably complete} if every bounded subset of $K$ definable in $\K$ has a supremum in $K$.
 Such structures were first studied by Miller in \cite{ivp}.
-The following dichotomy is the main result of the paper.
+A definably complete expansion of ordered field is always real closed.
+The topology considered here is the usual order topology on $K$ and the product topology on~$K^n$; all rings are taken with~$1$.